youcan-shop/qantra/README.md

 ---

-If you have a bug report or feature request, please open an issue in this repo.
+For bug reports and feature requests, please open an issue in this repo.

 ![YouCan](/assets/banner.jpg)